2023 Most Popular Film, Video & Photographic Arts Master's Degree Schools in Virginia

 The following schools top our list of the Most Popular Film, Video & Photographic Arts Master's Degree Colleges.

-Our 2023 rankings named Regent University the most popular school in Virginia for film, video and photographic arts students working on their master’s degree.
-Regent is a large private not-for-profit school located in the city of Virginia Beach.
+Our analysis found Regent University to be the most popular school for film, video and photographic arts students who want to pursue a master’s degree in Virginia.
+Regent is a fairly large private not-for-profit school located in the large city of Virginia Beach.

 About 50% of the students majoring in film at the school are women while 50% are male.